The White Stripes (album): Music

 Johnny Walker of the Soledad Brothers played slide guitar on two songs: "Suzy Lee" and "I Fought Piranhas".
-Walker is credited with having taught Jack White how to play slide, a technique featured heavily on the White Stripes' first two albums.
+Walker is credited with having taught Jack how to play slide, a technique featured heavily on the White Stripes' first two albums.
 Walker explains, "[Jack] had a four track in his living room and invited me to come by and do some recording.
 In return, I showed him how to play slide."